hist3907b-winter2015/module2-findingdata/m2-exercises.md

 - download api-ex-pc.sh from our [repository](https://github.com/hist3907b-winter2015/module2-findingdata/blob/master/api-ex-pc.sh)
 - open git bash - it'll be available via your programs menu.
 You do not want 'Git Gui' nor 'GitHub'.
 Git bash.
 - inside git bash, you change directory so that you are working within the folder you made on your desktop.
 The command to change directory is `cd`  ie `cd course-notes` would go one level down into a folder called 'course notes'.
 To go one level up, you'd type `cd ..` <- ie, two periods.
 More help on finding your way around this interface is [here](http://programminghistorian.org/lessons/intro-to-bash)
-- Once you're in the right folder, all you have to do is type the name of our programme: `api-ex-pc.sh' and your program will query the Canadiana API, save the results, and then use wget to retrieve the full text of each result by asking the API for those results in turn. *But don't do that yet!* Let it run, and you can check the folder later for a file called 'output.txt' which will have all of your documents.
+- Once you're in the right folder, all you have to do is type the name of our programme: `api-ex-pc.sh` and your program will query the Canadiana API, save the results, and then use wget to retrieve the full text of each result by asking the API for those results in turn. *But don't do that yet!*

 You'll need to change the search parameters to reflect your own interests.
 Do you see how you can do that?
-Open the program in a text editor, make the relevant change, save with a new name, and then run the new command.
-Move your results into a sensible location on your computer.
+Open the program in a text editor, make the relevant change, save with a new name (make sure to keep the same file extenion, `.sh` - in notepad, change the save as file type to `all files` and then write the new name, e.g, `api-ex-pc-2.sh`, and then run your program by typing its name at the prompt in the git bash window.
+When it's finished, move your results into a sensible location on your computer.
 Make a new entry (or entries) into your research notebook about this process, what worked, what hasn't, what you've found, where things are, and so on.
 You might want to upload your script (your .sh file) to your repository.
 Remember: the goal is so that you can come back to all this in a month's time and figure out _exactly what you did_ to collect your data.

+#### You've got a pretty powerful tool now for grabbing data from one of the largest portals for Canadian history!
+Just remember to move your results from your folder before running a new search.

 # Wget